 The Board of Trustees are responsible for looking at a lot of detail so some areas of work are delegated to a sub-committee.

-The Programme and Region Support Committee is responsible for matters relating to the core business of Scouting which comprises all matters relating to programme, development, adult training and other support.
+The Operations Committee is responsible for matters relating to the core business of Scouting which comprises all matters relating to programme, development, adult training and other support.

 The Business Committee is responsible for matters relating to people, property, finance and related legal compliance.